Tom Uphill: Early life

 Uphill was born in 1874 in Chewton Mendip, Somerset, England, the son of a farm labourer.
 After serving in the Second Boer War, he moved to Fernie, British Columbia in 1904 and became a life insurance salesman.
-A supporter of the trade union movement he also served as secretary of the miner's union.
-In 1912 he was elected to city council for the first time and won his first election as mayor in 1915.
+He was a supporter of the trade union movement and served as secretary of the miners' union.
+In 1912 he was elected to city council and in 1915 he won his first election as mayor.

 Political career

-In the 1916 provincial election, Uphill ran for the provincial legislature as a Conservative and was narrowly defeated.
-The wave of political radicalisation that followed World War I along with his trade union sympathies affected Uphill and when he ran for the legislature in 1920, he did so as a member of the Federated Labour Party which had been created by the province's federation of labour absorbing previous socialist parties.
+In the 1916 provincial election, Uphill ran for the legislature as a Conservative and was narrowly defeated.
+The wave of political radicalisation that followed World War I deepened Uphill's sympathy with the trade union movement, and when he ran for the legislature in 1920 he did so as a member of the Federated Labour Party, which had absorbed older socialist parties.
 Uphill was elected as one of three FLP MLAs in the province.

-In the legislature, Uphill was an opponent of prohibition clashing with Premier John Oliver on the question.
-In 1924 Uphill was re-elected as one of three Canadian Labour Party MLAs.
-The CLP fractured and, in 1928, Uphill was re-elected as the sole Independent Labour Party MLA and thereafter represented the local "Fernie and District Labour Party".
+In the legislature, Uphill was an opponent of prohibition and clashed with Premier John Oliver on the question.
+In 1924 he was re-elected as one of three Canadian Labour Party MLAs.
+The CLP fractured and, in 1928, Uphill was re-elected as the sole Independent Labour Party MLA, and thereafter represented the local Fernie and District Labour Party.
 The British Columbia Co-operative Commonwealth Federation contested its first election in 1933.
 Uphill declined to join the CCF, viewing it as too conservative.
-His views had evolved towards those of the Communist Party of Canada though he never joined that party nor ran under its label.
+His views had evolved closer to those of the Communist Party of Canada, though he never joined that party or ran under its label.